abbgrade/abbgrade.github.io/_posts/2022-04-15-PowerShell-Module-Development-Reuse-and-Maturity.md

 Your module became quite complex, but you can simplify it by automation.
 You should understand all parts, but they won't slow you down compared to the benefit.
-More to that in my next post about [PsBuildTask](2022-04-16-PsBuildTasks-streamline-your-module-development.md).
+More, in my next post about [streamlining the development](2022-04-16-Streamlining-PowerShell-Modules-with-PsBuildTasks.md).